Building trails for the people!

 The City of Calgary

-The CMBA worked closely with the City for several years and built and maintained trails in Bowmont Park, 12 Mile Coulee and Paskapoo Slopes (‘Eastlands’).
-Since a re-org and policy changes at the City, it’s been difficult for volunteers to perform any trail maintenance on City lands.
-We remain in communication about unpaved trails.
+CMBA worked closely with the City for many years and built and maintained trails in Bowmont Park, 12 Mile Coulee and Paskapoo Slopes (‘Eastlands’).
+Since a re-org and policy changes at the City, it’s been very difficult for volunteers to perform any trail maintenance on City land.
+CMBA continues to consult on natural-surface trails and pursue opportunities to partner with the City.

 Our Partners